tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_sample_requests.md

 <a href="https://developer.foursquare.com/docs" class="noExtIcon"><img src="images/foursquareapiexplorer.png" alt="Foursquare's API Explorer" /></a>

-As far as integrating other API Explorer tooling, this is a task that should be relatively easy for developers.
+As far as integrating custom API Explorer tooling, this is a task that should be relatively easy for developers.
 All the Explorer does is map values from a field to an API call and return the response to the same interface.
 In other words, the API plumbing is all there &mdash; you just need a little JavaScript and front-end skills to make it happen.

 However, you don't have to build your own tooling.
-Existing tools such as [Swagger UI](http://swagger.io/swagger-ui/) (which parses a OpenAPI specification document) and [Readme.io](http://readme.io) (which allows you to enter the details manually) can integrate API Explorer functionality directly into your documentation.
+Existing tools such as [Swagger UI](http://swagger.io/swagger-ui/) (which parses a [OpenAPI specification document](pubapis_openapi_tutorial_overview.html)) and [Readme.io](http://readme.io) (which allows you to enter the details manually or from an OpenAPI specification) can integrate API Explorer functionality directly into your documentation.

 {: .tip}
 For a tutorial on how to create your own API explorer functionality, see the [Swagger UI tutorial](pubapis_swagger.html).

 ## Request example for the surfreport endpoint

-Let's return to the `surfreport/{beachId}` endpoint in our [sample scenario](docapis_new_endpoint_to_doc.html) and create a request example for it:
+Let's return to the `surfreport/{beachId}` endpoint in our [sample scenario](docapis_new_endpoint_to_doc.html) and create a request example for it.
+Here's my approach:

 <div class="docSample">
 {% include_relative surfreport_request.html %}